-Public-use and restricted-use data files are now available:
+Public-use and restricted-use data files are available for research and statistical purposes:

-The public-use files include the household-level and individual-level interview files, the food-at-home (FAH) and food-away-from-home (FAFH) event files, the FAH and FAFH item files, data from the Meals and Snacks form, a summary of the individual daily reporting status, household access to FAFH outlets and SNAP-authorized FAH retailers, and estimates of household SNAP eligibility.
-All codebooks and a User's Guide, providing an overview of the survey and data sets as well as general notes about using the data, are also available (see the Documentation file on the Overview page).
+The public-use files include: the household-level and individual-level interview files, the food-at-home (FAH) and food-away-from-home (FAFH) event files, the FAH and FAFH item files, data from the Meals and Snacks form, and household access to FAFH outlets and Supplemental Nutrition Assistance Program (SNAP)-authorized FAH retailers.
+All codebooks and a User's Guide, providing an overview of the survey and data sets as well as general notes about using the data, are available in the Documentation file on the Overview page).

-For the public-use data files, ERS removed identifying variables from the restricted-use data files, and users can download the public-use data in three file formats: SAS, STATA, and CSV.
+For the public-use data files, USDA, ERS removed identifying variables from the restricted-use data files.
+Users can download the public-use data in three file formats: SAS, STATA, and CSV.
 If the public-use files are not sufficient for the researchers' needs, users may want to gain access to restricted-use data.

 - Data confidentiality and restricted availability